lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 # So make sure that the first build always succeeds, e.g. comment out the "Make" step.
 ```

-Future
+# What's Next?

+TODO

-Bluetooth flashing
+Future Bluetooth flashing

 FYI our plans for putting in Continuous Integration with GitHub Actions

-so whenever we check in changes to the source code, it will auto build the firmware

-there will probably be 2 versions of this Continuous Integration...

-(1) For maintaining the central PineTime firmware
+For maintaining the central PineTime firmware

-(2) For newbies to build their PineTime firmware automatically in the cloud, without any software to be installed on their PCs

 This is super cool, that makes so much so simple, no hassle with finding the right version of every software!

-but of course there will be folks who dont like to build things in a cloud
+building without the cloud

-but the good news that you can see exactly what steps we use to build firmware in the cloud
+you can see exactly what steps we use to build firmware in the cloud

 and replicate on your own pc

 and with actual logs to compare the results

 so its super educational yay!

-# What's Next?

 [Check out my RSS Feed](https://lupyuen.github.io/rss.xml)